nicolets/case/README.md

 You need a token to use the API.
 We will give you a token that you need to place in the [config file](https://github.com/alvalabs/case/blob/master/src/config.js).

 ## Get started
-1. Clone this repo: `git@github.com:alvalabs/case.git`
+1. Clone this repo: `git clone git@github.com:alvalabs/case.git`

 2. Run `npm install` to install required packages.

-3. Insert your given token in the config file.
+3. Insert the token you have received in the config file.

 4. Start the application with `npm start`